AhmedElsherbini/Filter_SDF_files.R/README.md

 # Filter&cluster_SDF_files.R

 SDF (Structure Data File) is a chemical-data file that stores structural information and the metadata of the chemical compounds.
 The file has a wide variety of usages.
 This simple script is used to divide, filter, and deduplicate SDF files based on its metadata (example: most of the data that come from repo like BindingDB are redundant and  may contain different species !).
-Then, this script enables you to cluster your filtered data based on their chemical fingerprint.
+Therefore, this script enables you to cluster your filtered data based on their chemical fingerprint.
 And finally, extract a clustered file.

 ## Installation